torsor-io/yaw/README.md

 ### Measurement: four interfaces

-Measurement is a tricky notion, since it can mean the average outcome, a random choice over a state-induced distribution, or a branching process where we keep track of all outcomes.
+"Measurement" is an ambiguous term; it can mean the average outcome, sampling from a state-induced distribution, or a branching process where we keep track of all outcomes.
+We implement all of the above:

 ```python
 # 1. Expectation values (most common)